 - Cryptocurrency as a way to receive money.

 US expats need to review every cryptocurrency transaction to determine the proper way to report it.

 The most significant tax consequence when giving cryptocurrency is triggering the requirement of filing a gift tax return.
-Form 709 is required if a US citizen or resident alien has given at least $16,000 to any one person in the 2022 tax year.
+Form 709 is required if a US citizen or resident alien has gifted at least $17,000 to any one person in the 2023 tax year.
 The gift could be all at once or spread over multiple transactions.
-If the value of all gifts made to a specific person is at least $16,000, then you will likely need to file a Form 709 in addition to your regular tax return.
+If the value of all gifts made to a specific person is at least $17,000, then you will likely need to file a Form 709 in addition to your regular tax return.

 However, if you used cryptocurrency to pay for something you bought, then you need to report the cryptocurrency transaction on Form 8949 and Schedule D as a capital gain.
 You will need to measure the change in the value of the cryptocurrency from the day you originally bought the cryptocurrency until the day you disposed of the cryptocurrency.